ruianderson/linmuzei/README.md

 ------------

 * Bash (duh!)
-* jq (for parsing Muzei's JSON; can be found in Debian, Ubuntu, and Arch AUR repos.
+* jq (for parsing Muzei's JSON; can be found in Debian, Ubuntu, Arch AUR, Gentoo, and Fedora repos.
 If it's not in your distro's repos, check [here](http://stedolan.github.io/jq/download/).)
 * notify-send (for sending "wallpaper changed" notifications)